Cloud Gate Dance Theater

 The minor planet 200025, discovered on 25 July 2007, was formally named 200025 Cloud Gate for Cloud Gate Dance Theater on 29 April 2010, becoming the first minor planet to be named for a Taiwanese performing arts group.

 Stylistic innovations

-Lin Hwai-min, in addition to being the founder and creative force behind Cloud Gate, is also an author of short stories and was involved in the literary scene in Taiwan in the late 1960s and 1970s.
+Lin Hwai-min, the founder of Cloud Gate, is also an author of short stories.
+His skills as a storyteller often influences his choreography.

-Cloud Gate entered the Taiwanese cultural scene when it came into being in the 1970s with an unbroken series of dances and dance directions.
-Lin Hwai-min led the Cloud Gate Dance Theater in their first public performance at Zhongshan Hall in Taipei in 1972.
+Established in the 1970th, Cloud Gate created an unbroken series of dances and dance directions.
+Under the leadership of Lin Hwai-min, the Cloud Gate Dance Theater held debut public performance at Zhongshan Hall (中山堂) in Taipei in 1972.
 The dance group is known for its blending of modern stylizations of Asian mythology, folklore, and ancient aesthetics.
-Dancers practice and perform using a diversity of movement disciplines and artistic approaches such as Qigong, t'ai chi, meditation, martial arts, modern dance, ballet, and calligraphy.
+Dancers practice and perform using a diversity of movement disciplines and artistic approaches such as qigong, tai chi, meditation, martial arts, modern dance, ballet, and calligraphy.